Keep sharing good news without ads.

 I don't think it has anything to do with God.

-I think it just has, just do what's legal.
+I think it just has to do with what's legal.

 That you can be justified before God by keeping the law.